 Self-harm does not always mean depression, although it is a common sign of depression.
 Self-harm is also associated with anxiety disorders such as obsessive-compulsive disorder (OCD) and generalized anxiety, as well as eating disorders and personality disorders.

 It is important not to assume a cause for your or your teen’s self-harm.
 Instead, talk to them about getting professional help.
-It might not be helpful to try and label what you or your teen are going through before talking to a professional about it and getting a better grasp of the situation.
+It might not be helpful to try to label what you or your teen are going through before talking to a professional about it and getting a better grasp of the situation.

-Therapists often utilize cognitive behavioral therapy to help patients identify and separate the thoughts that cause them to harm themselves from other healthier, normal thinking patterns – and thus learn to isolate and contradict those thoughts with practice through both mental affirmations and exercises, such as journaling and self-care.
+Therapists often utilize cognitive behavioral therapy to help patients identify and separate the thoughts that cause them to harm themselves from other healthier, standard thinking patterns – and thus learn to isolate and contradict those thoughts with practice through both mental affirmations and exercises, such as journaling and self-care.

 What Should I Do to Help My Teen?